RMMSS: Towards Advanced Robust Multi-Modal Semantic Segmentation with Hybrid Prototype Distillation and Feature Selection: Experiments

+\textbf{Backbone.} The framework used by \textbf{AnySeg}~\cite{zheng2024learning} is essentially a multi-modal \textbf{SegFormer}~\cite{xie2021segformer}, where multiple SegFormer encoders separately process information from different modalities before feeding into the segmentation head to make the final prediction.
+This modality-separated encoder structure is well-suited for self-distillation frameworks.
+AnySeg, based on this backbone, achieves state-of-the-art performance through a self-distillation approach.For convenience, we refer to it as \textbf{M-SegFormer} in the following discussion. \textbf{CMNeXt}~\cite{zhang2023DELIVERing} uses dual branches to process the RGB modality and other modalities separately.
+It employs a Self-Query Hub to extract useful information from the additional modalities, and fuses features effectively through MHSA blocks and PPX blocks.
+Finally, the fused features are passed to the segmentation head to make the final prediction.

-\textbf{Evaluation Metrics.} We follow AnySeg~\cite{zheng2024learning} for robustness evaluation with arbitrary missing modalities.
-We also test on the sensor failure benchmark~\cite{liao2025benchmarking}, covering all missing modalities (EMM), randomly missing modalities (RMM), and noisy modality (NM).
-Detailed metrics are provided in appendix~\ref{app:metrics}. \textbf{Implementation} Experiments on DELIVER and MUSES used 4 NVIDIA L40 GPUs, while MCubeS used 4 NVIDIA 3090 GPUs.
-We used AdamW with a learning rate of \(6\times10^{-5}\), 10-epoch warm-up, and polynomial decay (exponent 0.9) for 200 epochs.
-The batch size was 2 per GPU, with inputs cropped to 1024×1024.
-Each DELIVER run takes 17 hours.
-Random seeds were fixed for reproducibility, with error margins within 0.1\% across different hardware.
+\textbf{Evaluation Metrics.} We follow AnySeg~\cite{zheng2024learning} for robustness evaluation with arbitrary missing modalities which can measure the independent representational capability of each modality.
+We also test on the sensor failure benchmark~\cite{liao2025benchmarking}, covering Entire-Missing Modality (EMM), Random-Missing Modality (RMM), and noisy modality (NM).
+They simulate three typical failure scenarios: complete sensor input loss, intermittent or partial sensor failure, and degraded or corrupted sensor data.
+Detailed metrics are provided in Appendix C.

+\textbf{Implementation} Experiments on DELIVER using M-SegFormer and CMNeXt as backbones are conducted on 2 NVIDIA L40 GPUs, while experiments on the MUSES and MCubeS datasets use 4 NVIDIA 3090 GPUs.
+We use AdamW with a learning rate of \(6\times10^{-5}\), a 10-epoch warm-up, and polynomial decay (exponent 0.9).
+The first training stage lasted for 200 epochs, and the second stage for 150 epochs.
+The batch size are 2 per GPU, with inputs cropped to 1024×1024.
+On the DELIVER dataset with the AnySeg backbone, the first stage takes 11 hours and the second stage takes 14 hours.
+Random seeds are fixed for reproducibility, with error margins within 0.1\% across different hardware.